KageKirin/GENie/README.md

  - Added vs2013 support.
  - Added hash UUID support. `os.uuid(<string>)` should produce consistent UUID.
  - Added search for default script.
-Default script name is changed to genie.lua (solution.lua and premake4.lua are also allowed), and it can be located in `scripts` directory.
+Default script name is changed to genie.lua (solution.lua and genie.lua are also allowed), and it can be located in `scripts` directory.
  - Updated Lua from 5.1.4 to 5.3.0.
  - Disabled `SmallerTypeCheck` VS option when `ExtraWarnings` is set (need to